Kelley Roy, ADX founder, and shop buddy. Photo by Will Smith.

 Small Business Incubator

 If your day job is a bit slow and you are looking for an inspiring new client, the small businesses operating out of ADX need great branding, don’t they?
 Since 2011, ADX has incubated over 100 startups, and helped 200 crowd-funded projects reach their goals.
-Portland Razor Company, Bosque Design, Dinihanian Furniture, Deoria Made, Barrel Craft Studios, Recreation Department all started and/or work out of ADX.
+Portland Razor Company, Bosque Design, Dinihanian Furniture, Deoria Made, Barrel Craft Studios, Recreation Department all started and/or work here.
 And ADX just made this mentoring strength official, with a new 10,000-square-foot building housing the shops of a handpicked group of design entrepreneurs.
 Check out the next Gallery of Makers exhibition taking place in their #ANXGallery.
 Opening reception on Friday, September 1st, 6-9pm at 1015 SE Stark St.

 Custom Fabrication Team

-ADX is a also resource for agencies and brands needing custom fabrication.
+ADX is also a resource for agencies and brands needing custom fabrication.
 They build everything from pFreim tap handles to the Red Bull Flugtag tool bus to mobile privacy rooms for Airbnb’s offices.
 They describe their work as “value engineered,” but for the local design community to have a small run, high-quality resource like this is more like a decadent treat.
-Email email@example.com or learn more here.
+Email firstname.lastname@example.org or learn more here.